lindsim/hooracles/README.md

 # hooracles
-Hall &amp; Oates based advice giver/fortune teller
+This is my Hall & Oates based advice giver/fortune teller.
-I made this project to work on Node.js, jQuery, Express, and Markov chains.
-I ended up abandoning the Markov chains but left the working file up.
+I used Node.js, jQuery, Express, and Markov chains but ended up abandoning the Markov chains (the working file is up, though).